Risto12/MorseCodeGame/README.md

 Android application written with Kotlin.
 It includes single and multiplayer games related to morse code.

 ### Coding Style
 I've used this app to practice android development.
-Mostly this is focused on coroutines, view models and jetpack compose composables.
-By choice this application doesn't include popular libraries like dagger and hilt.
+Mostly this is focused on coroutines, view models, jetpack compose composable and now dagger(Implementing in progress).
 There is still lot of cleaning and code optimization to be done

 ### Single player
 Blinking light mode were light blinks on the screen and you need to guess from 4 options what was the message